mu-semtech/mu-identifier/README.md

 An HTTP proxy for identifying sessions so microservices can act on them.

 The mu-identifier doesn't have much information on the user's session.
-It identifiers a specific Browser Agent (a specific browser on a specific device) so other services can attach information to them.
+It identifies a specific Browser Agent (a specific browser on a specific device) so other services can attach information to them.
 The identifier is also responsible for other things in which we detect the user, currently caching the access rights of the current user.

      This service proxies the user's request to http://dispatcher/ and adds the `MU-SESSION-ID` header with an identifier of the current session.